Dave Lee Travis trial: DJ 'said groping behaviour was norm'

 The court heard he described allegations that he groped a teenage girl in the audience of Top Of The Pops in 1978 as "ridiculous and stupid".

-"There were cameras on him from all angles and the show goes out to 20 million people," Ms Hay said.'No angel'
+"There were cameras on him from all angles and the show goes out to 20 million people," Ms Hay said.

 Mr Travis also told police he would have reported fellow BBC broadcaster Jimmy Savile if he had known he was a paedophile.